 How often should my oil tank be serviced?

+Your tank should be serviced once a year by an OFTEC registered engineer.
 In addition to its annual service, there are some simple checks you can do to make sure your tank is in good working order.
 Some signs you should look for include:

 - Cracks and splits

 - Faulty gauges and alarms

 In addition to this, you should also make sure that access to and around the tank is clear, as well as keeping vents and gauges protected from rainwater.